 The difference in auto insurance rates from company to company can be substantial.
-In Springfield, Plymouth Rock offers the cheapest rates for the average insurance customer.
-Reference below the top options for affordable insurance in Springfield.
-Don't forget to get car insurance quotes based on your unique driving profile.
+For a typical driver, State Farm offers Springfield's most affordable premiums.
+See below the best options for affordable auto insurance in Springfield.
+Don't forget to get car insurance quotes based on your driving profile.

 SPRINGFIELD CAR INSURANCE RATES BY COMPANY